Table of contents

 The media and entertainment industry continues to experience significant disruption as traditional print, broadcast, cable, and film companies work to protect their legacy revenue streams and simultaneously create internet-delivered OTT (or over the top) offerings as a bridge to the future.
 Born-digital disruptors, meanwhile, leverage their native advantage in audience development via social media while striving to create high-quality content that can compete with traditional offerings.

-Entirely new business models are emerging thanks to best-of-breed capabilities in content creation and content distribution (for example, see Major League Baseball Advanced Media).
+Entirely new business models are emerging thanks to best-of-breed capabilities in content creation and content distribution.
 At the same time, vertical integration is becoming common as B2C streaming providers create their own content even as traditional content providers create OTT offerings.

 Across this spectrum of change, it’s a simple truth that the amount and dimensionality of knowable data on the digital customer experience has grown faster than most organizations are able to collect it and use it to make decisions.

 In this white paper, you’ll learn how digital consumption habits are changing the requirements for media success, why every media company must act like a software company in the face of these changes, and how software analytics can help you deliver the best digital experience possible.